 The ability to scaffold hop, that is to change a structure whilst retaining the key features which make it biologically active, allows medicinal chemists to design possible alternatives.
 This may be to improve the pharmacology or specificity.

-The authors used CSD-CrossMiner to define a pharmacophore search done by defining the key features essential to the molecule's function, and then mining for results which fulfil these features.
+The authors used CSD-CrossMiner to define a pharmacophore search against a reference PDB structure with very similar binding pattern to their scaffold.
+This was done by defining the key features essential to the molecule's function, and then mining the PDB for results which fulfil these features.
 This returned 37 cocrystal structures, demonstrating additional potential future scaffolds.

 Read the European Journal of Organic Chemistry paper here.